-The first sequel is slated for release on 18th December 2020, followed by Avatar 3 on 20th December 2021.
-Then there will be a three-year break, with Avatar 4 arriving on 20th December 2024, and 5 coming on 24th December 2025.
+The first sequel was slated for release on 18th December 2020, but has since been moved back to 17th December 2021.
+This will be followed by Avatar 3 on 22th December 2023.
+Then there will be a three-year break, with Avatar 4 arriving on 19th December 2025, and 5 coming on 17th December 2027.

 That is if everything goes to plan, which it hasn’t so far.
 The first film was originally scheduled to be released in 2016…